Generative Art & Image Analyses2018

 Now, PRISM is a stand-alone OSX app, available in the Apple App Store.
-It creates dynamic, customizeable visualizations of your texting history based off of the data in your iOS backups.
+It creates dynamic, customizable visualizations of your texting history based off of the data in your iOS backups.
 Users can sort, color, blend, and mix their texting history in a variety of ways to create aesthetically pleasing, and often surprising, personalized infographics.

 EssayTyper: It types your essays for you!Website April 2012

 EssayTyper.com uses a patented combination of Wikipedia and magic to write any essay in the world for you, in mere seconds.

 Just enter your topic of choice and start slapping that keyboard - EssayTyper will do the rest!

-#1 on Reddit during launch, the site saw over 1 million unique visitors in its first twenty-four hours and still maintains several hundreds of thousands of hits each month today.
+#1 on Reddit during launch, the site saw over 1 million unique visitors in its first twenty-four hours, and as of 2016 still maintains 500k-1M hits each month.